covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 ### Complex ListView

-Simple ListView is useful for diplaying data that can be converted to strings in easy steps.
+Simple ListView is useful for displaying data that can be converted to strings in easy steps.
 But if you want to fine-control the presentation of single entries in your ListView, you need to provide customized layout files for your adapter.
 This way, you'll make it a 'complex ListView'.

 Following steps below to create the data we need later on:

 1. Click on this [link](https://github.com/covcom/388COM/blob/master/Week_05_AdapterViews%20and%20Fragments/.md_images/candidates_photos.zip) to go to our GitHub page and the click 'Raw' to download some photos of the candidates.
 Add those to your drawable resources folder.
 2. Create a new class called Candidates and insert the following

+    > A good point raised by Sumeet Gopiani is that it should be called 'Candidate' instead.
+I totally agree - I'll change it in the next year!

     ```java
     public class Candidates {